Our Disciplic Succession:

 “Whoever cooks for himself eats sin but when one prepares food for the Lord and offers it to Him, those preparations become transcendental because the Lord Himself is transcendental.”

 The remnants of prasadam give us spiritual strength and life.
-This is the Krsna conscious person's life.
-Everything is within you but you must be Krsna conscious.
+This is the Krishna conscious person’s life.
+Everything is within you but you must be Krishna conscious.

 Valuable property